 Native Americans were given citizenship in 1924.
 President Calvin Coolidge signed the Indian Citizenship Act, granting between 125,000 and 300,000 Native Americans full rights.
 They did not have to apply for citizenship, and they could keep their tribal rights.
 Children could learn more at: Citizenship.
 They could also explore an AMAZING website regarding present-day Native Americans: Native Americans.

 Queen Elizabeth II was crowned in 1953.
-She is queen of the United Kingdom, Canada, New Zealand, Australia, and other parts of her realm.
+She was queen of the United Kingdom, Canada, New Zealand, Australia, and other parts of her realm.
 She was born in 1926 and became queen when her father King George VI died.
 Her coronation was the first widely televised world event.
+She died on September 8, 2022

 Charles “Pete” Conrad, Jr. (born Philadelphia, Pennsylvania, 1930; died near Ojai, California, July 8, 1999) was an astronaut.
 He participated in four space flights, and he was the third person to walk on the moon.
 Older children can read more at: Pete Conrad.